abogani/cppTango/RELEASING.md

 and finally

 - [ ] Delete release branch
-- [ ] Revert the API/ABI non-fatal CI change if required
 - [ ] Allow the `pages` job to run on `main` again

 <!-- end of issue -->